openjs-foundation/cross-project-council/proposals/stage-2/SUPPORTER_PROGRAM/SPEC.md

 **Launch Announcement**

 This will be a blog post on the OpenJS Site
-Developed in partnership with the content team at the LF We will determine the best date to post with the content team
+Developed in partnership with the content team at the LF/OpenJSF We will determine the best date to post with the content team

 Design requirements:
 * Image of a country with multiple JS Libraries
-* Image will be created by LF internal team, we also can source iterations of it on Twitter or Github
+* Image will be created by LF/OpenJSF internal team, we also can source iterations of it on Twitter or Github

 **Website Changes**